mesche/maven-multi-project-example/README.md

 ### Getting started

 You need [Apache Maven](https://maven.apache.org/) to build the project.
-To do this, execute this commands from the project root directory.
+Execute the commands from the project root directory.

 ```
   $ cd MavenReactor
   $ mvn clean install
 ```

 Note: When you specify clean, you make sure that Maven is going to remove old output before it compiles and packages an application.